Remarks on degenerations of hyper-K\"ahler manifolds: Introduction

+The starting point of this note was the study of deformation types of hyper-K\"ahler manifolds.
+By hyper-K\"ahler manifold we will mean a hyper-K\"ahler manifold which is also compact and irreducible.
+Recall the following fundamental result due to Huybrechts: \begin{theo} (Huybrechts \cite{huybrechts}) Let $X$ and $X'$ be two birationally equivalent projective hyper-K\"ahler manifolds.
+Then $X$ and $X'$ are deformation equivalent.
+(More precisely, $X$ and $X'$ have arbitrarily small deformations that are isomorphic to each other.) \end{theo}

-One of the results of our paper is that in fact one does not need to resolve the singular family $\calZ/\Delta$.
-Specifically, the following holds: \begin{theo} Let $\mathcal{Z}\rightarrow \Delta$ be a projective morphism with $Z_t$ smooth hyper-K\"ahler for $t\not=0$.
-Assume that one irreducible reduced (that is, multiplicity $1$) component of the central fiber is birational to a smooth hyper-K\"ahler manifold $Z'_0$.
-Then the smooth fibers $\mathcal{Z}_t$ are deformation equivalent to ${Z}'_0$. \end{theo}
+Equivalently, if $\mathcal{X}\rightarrow \Delta$ is a family of smooth hyper-K\"ahler manifolds with central fiber $X_0$ bimeromorphic to a hyper-K\"ahler manifold $X'_0$, then the fibers $X_t$ are deformation equivalent to $X'_0$.
+One of the results of our paper is a version of the last statement allowing a singular fiber $X_0$, at least if the fibers are projective.
+Specifically, the following holds: \begin{theo} Let $\mathcal{X}\rightarrow \Delta$ be a projective morphism with $X_t$ smooth hyper-K\"ahler for $t\not=0$.
+Assume that at least one irreducible reduced (that is, multiplicity $1$) component of the central fiber is birational to a smooth hyper-K\"ahler manifold $X'_0$.
+Then the smooth fibers $X_t$ are deformation equivalent to ${X}'_0$. \end{theo}

-As explained above, this theorem significantly simplifies the deformation type arguments from \cite{lsv}, \cite{debarrevoisin}, and other geometric examples (see Section \ref{secexamples}).
-We note that the particular case where the central fiber $Z_0$ is smooth is equivalent to the following fundamental result due to Huybrechts: \begin{theo} (Huybrechts \cite{huybrechts}) Let $Z$ and $Z'$ be two birationally equivalent projective hyper-K\"ahler manifolds.
-Then $Z$ and $Z'$ are deformation equivalent.
-(More precisely, $Z$ and $Z'$ have arbitrarily small deformations that are isomorphic to each other.) \end{theo}
+Theorem \ref{theo1} is very useful in practice, as there are many examples of degenerating families of hyper-K\"ahler manifolds with the central fiber birational to a hyper-K\"ahler manifold.
+In fact, as explained below, this theorem significantly simplifies arguments given in \cite{lsv}, \cite{debarrevoisin}, and other papers (see Section \ref{secexamples}) about the deformation type of certain constructions of explicit projective models of hyper-K\"ahler manifolds.

-Theorem \ref{theo1} is thus a generalization of Huybrechts' theorem but the later is in fact very much used in the proof.
-The proof of Theorem \ref{theo1} is indeed an easy application of Huybrechts' theorem using the following theorem.
+Theorem \ref{theo1} is a generalization of Huybrechts' theorem but the latter is in fact very much used in the proof.
+Namely, the proof of Theorem \ref{theo1} follows from Huybrechts' theorem using the following new result.